-- Whenever I register a new user, the same list appear.
+- Whenever I register a new user, the same list appears.
 I was expecting for each different user, there would be a separate list for them.
 Did I do something wrong?

 That’s actually a good question.
 As you can see, I’m only teaching BASIC CRUD functionalities, authentication, and security not a membership system.
 Creating a separate list per user requires a separate table for each of them.
 So the logic behind it is for each time after you insert data, you will use a SQL syntax for creating a separate table for the user which goes something like this:

 Create table $username (column1 int auto_increment, column2 varchar(50), etc…)

 You can click here for the Create table syntax.

 The reason why I didn’t do that part is that you’ll have to do a lot of querying and it would make my code look complicating which can consume a lot of time developing it so it’s definitely out of my scope.
 It would be better if you just try it out yourself and figure out the way.
 After all, everything you need is already in this blog.

 - Would it be easier to use master pages?
 Because I’ve noticed you had to re-write the server and database connection all over again for each page